AR0E/ar0e.github.io/_pages/reading-list.md

   - A Sheaf-Theoretic Construction of Shape Space - Arya, Curry, Mukherjee

 - **Books**
+  - Proofs - Jay Cummings
+  - Groupes - Georges Papy
   - Dynamics, The Geometry of Behavior - Ralph Abraham, Cristopher Shaw
     - The Dripping Faucet as a Model Chaotic System - Cristopher Shaw
   - Perspectives on Nonlinear Dynamics, Vol I and II - E. Atlee Jackson
   - A Topological Picturebook - George K. Francis
+  - Foliations and the Geometry of 3-manifolds - Danny Calegari
   - Dastellende Geometrie, 3rd Ed. - Fritz Rehbock
   - How Surfaces Intersect in Space - J. Scott Carter
   - From Geometry to Topology - H. Graham Flegg